Working Dogs

 Bernese Mountain Dog, Siberian Husky, and Rottweiler standing proudly in the Canadian Rockies with snow and sunrise light, representing Working dog breeds.

-Portuguese Water Dog with a curly black and white coat sitting on a dirt trail in a forest, looking cheerful and alert with its tongue out.
+Rottweiler with a muscular build and black-and-tan coat sitting on a dirt trail surrounded by greenery, looking alert and friendly with its tongue out.

 Tornjak with a thick tricolor coat of black, brown, and white sitting on a dirt trail in a forest, looking calm and friendly with its tongue out.